 A testament to the skill of Aang’s voice actor, and the talents of his co-stars such as Dante Basco, is how natural their voices were together.
 The camaraderie, rivalry and affection they managed to emote through their voices helped make their characters more real and empathetic.
-This was considerably more difficult for Eisen, because unlike his co-stars, who at least recorded from the same studio in California, he recorded his sessions alone.
+This was considerably more difficult for Eisen because unlike his co-stars, who at least recorded from the same studio in California, he recorded his sessions alone.

 Eisen was still young when he became Aang’s voice actor and rather than move to a different state, he stayed in Connecticut.
 He would travel to New York to record his lines alone in a studio.

 But immediately after the show ended, it was as if Eisen followed the footsteps of Aang’s predecessor, Avatar Roku.
-He vanished, no longer taking any television or voice acting roles and not even maintain a social media presence in the years after.
+He vanished, no longer taking any television or voice acting roles and not even maintaining a social media presence in the years after.
 Zach Tyler Eisen simply seemed to have vanished.

 Where Did He Go?

 Unlike his famous role, Eisen did not freeze himself into an orb of ice.
 Instead, he simply made the decision to quit acting.
 This year, he made his first appearance on a panel in the StageIt cast reunion for “Avatara: The Last Airbender” on January 9th, 2021.
-During the panel, he said he simply wanted to become a normal teenager after starring on the show.
-Aside from this delightful surprise for fans of the show, Aang’s voice actor previously appeared on a YouTube vlog in 2020, and responded to his first interview in years.
+During the panel, he said he simply wanted to become a normal teenager after starring in the show.
+Aside from this delightful surprise for fans of the show, Aang’s voice actor previously appeared on a YouTube vlog in 2020 and responded to his first interview in years.
 Eisen says he still keeps updated on the fandom’s activities.
-He also expressed deep appreciation to the creative talents behind the world of “Avatar: The Last Airbender” and said that although he prefers to remain out of the spotlight, he has nothing but love for his time being Aang’s voice actor.
+He also expressed deep appreciation for the creative talents behind the world of “Avatar: The Last Airbender” and said that although he prefers to remain out of the spotlight, he has nothing but love for his time being Aang’s voice actor.

 Although Zach Tyler Eisen has chosen a different path than what many people expected, his departure clearly did not mark an end to the Avatar cycle.
-As the passing of the seasons, new voice actors have taken the role of future and past avatars, such as Janet Varney, who portrayed Aang’s immediate successor, Korra.
+With the passing of the seasons, new voice actors have taken the role of future and past avatars, such as Janet Varney, who portrayed Aang’s immediate successor, Korra.
 With the launch of Avatar Studios to expand the world of the animated show, fans will have plenty to look forward to soon enough.